i3-hackathon/bmw-php-sdk/README.md

 Using the Mojio Storage
 -----------------------

-With the Mojio API, you are able to store your own private data within our database as key value pairs.
-These key value pairs will only be accessible by your application, and you can associate them with any Mojio entities (ex: Mojio Device, Application, User, Trip, Event, Invoice, Product).
+With the MOJIO API, you are able to store your own private data on our servers as key value pairs.
+These key value pairs will only be accessible by your application, and you can associate them with any MOJIO entities (ex: MOJIO Device, Application, User, Trip, Event, Invoice, Product).

 ```php
 use Mojio\Api\Model\UserEntity;